-Commencement brings new beginnings
+Commencement brings beginnings to students

 More than 1,300 degrees were conferred at Emerson’s 131st Commencement exercises, held May 16 at the Citi Performing Arts Center Wang Theatre in Boston.